Golf on ESPN: 2010s

 Several changes occurred in 2013.
 Dottie Pepper replaced Browne as an on-course reporter.
 Weiskopf was moved to a position in which he would appear once during the telecast to discuss the architecture of the course and how it would affect play, as he is a noted course designer.
 Alliss also had his guest role cut to only Thursday and Friday coverage of the Open Championship.
 However, his role as an analyst for holes Van Pelt is assigned to is unchanged for those days.

 In 2015, Weiskopf left to be a studio analyst for Fox Sports' coverage of USGA tournaments.

-From 2008–2014, guest analysts were used during the Open Championship, in various roles, usually for a few hours each day scheduled around their own play in the event.
+From 2008 to 2014, guest analysts were used during the Open Championship, in various roles, usually for a few hours each day scheduled around their own play in the event.
 Tom Watson fulfilled this role from 2008 to 2010 and David Duval performed this duty from 2011 through 2014.

-The 2015 Open Championship was the final event covered by the full ESPN/ABC team, nine years after first losing rights to the PGA Tour.
-Several members of the team did cover one more event, the LPGA's CME Group Tour Championship in December 2015.
+The 2015 Open Championship was the final event covered by the core ESPN/ABC announcer team in place since the 1990s, nine years after first losing rights to the PGA Tour.
+After 2016, ESPN lost rights to the Open Championship to the Golf Channel and NBC.
+The LPGA's CME Group Tour Championship aired on ABC with ESPN announcers from 2015 through 2018.

-Since 2008, ESPN has carried early-round coverage of the Masters Tournament, which remained the only major professional golf event still carried by ESPN until 2020.
-This coverage is co-produced by CBS Sports as part of its presentation of the event, and largely features its personalities, joined by an ESPN studio host (initially Mike Tirico before his departure for NBC, and later Scott Van Pelt).
+In 2016, ESPN's 30 for 30 film series aired the film Hit it Hard about golfer John Daly.